skillrepos/copilot-hands-on/labs.md

  ![about the repo query](./images/cdd148.png?raw=true "About the repo query")
  ![about the repo response](./images/cdd149.png?raw=true "About the repo response")

 4. Now, in the list of files in the repo, select the *main.go* file to open it up.
 The Copilot Chat interface should change to one specific for the file.
 Click on the *Summarize this file for me* question or type it into the input area.
+(If you don't see this in the dialog, try starting a new conversation by clicking on the "+" sign in the upper right of the dialog.)
 After this runs, you'll see a summarization of the file.

  ![about the file query](./images/cdd150.png?raw=true "About the file query")
  ![about the file response](./images/cdd151.png?raw=true "About the file response")